FREE SHIPPING FOR ORDERS OVER $75 IN THE USA

 How to Get Creative with Mosaic House Numbers

-Also, it's a good idea for house numbers to be placed near the front door and/or a porch light at or above eye level.
+The placement of house numbers is also important.
+Ideally, they should be near the front door or porch light, at or above eye level.

-But if your front door is not easily viewed from the street, consider some other options such as on a large pot or planter.
+If the front door isn’t easily visible from the street, consider alternative placements, such as on a large planter or pot by the entrance.

 The mosaic fused numbers in these images were created by Martin Cheek and are available from him directly.
 Contact him at mrtncheek@hotmail.co.uk if you are interested in his fusions.
 They are truly beautiful and unique!